Sri Surya Pahar: Remains of Hinduism

-The name of 'Sri Surya Pahar' implies that the site was perhaps associated with the form of sun (Surya) worship.
+The name 'Sri Surya Pahar' implies the site was perhaps associated with a form of sun (Surya) worship.
 Literary accounts corroborate that among other Hindu deities worshipped in ancient Assam, 'Surya' (or the Sun God) occupied a prominent place in its cultural history.
-References are found in the Kalika-Purana (c.10th century) about two seats of sun worship in ancient Assam.
+References are found in the Kalika-Purana (c.
+10th century) about two seats of sun worship in ancient Assam.
 One of the centres has been identified as Sri Surya Pahar which bears the iconographic significance of the form as well.

-Some archaeologists believe that a carved stone slab, now housed in the Sri Surya Temple and worshipped as ‘Surya’, may be the detached part that formed the ceiling of the temple of Surya.
-The central figure in the circular carvings of the slab has been identified as Prajapati, which is carved inside an inner circle while the surrounding outer circle is in the form of twelve lotus petals.
+Some archaeologists believe a carved stone slab, now housed in the Sri Surya Temple and worshipped as 'Surya', may be the detached part that formed the ceiling of the temple of Surya.
+The central figure in the circular carvings of the slab has been identified as Prajapati, whose sculpture is carved inside an inner circle while the surrounding outer circle is in the form of twelve lotus petals.
 Each lotus petal has the seated figure of an Aditya.
-These twelve Adityas are described as twelve solar divinities namely Dhatri, Mitra, Aryaman, Rudra, Varuna, Surya, Bhaga, Vivasvan, Pushan, Savitri, Tvastri and Vishnu.
+These twelve Adityas are described as twelve solar divinities namely Dhatri, Mitra, Aryaman, Rudra, Varuna, Surya, Bhaga, Vivasvan, Pushan, Savitr, Tvastr and Vishnu.

-Besides the numerous stone carvings of Shiva Lingas and the 'Prajapati' slab, there are many rock carvings of the Hindu deities which can be seen at the foothills of Sri Surya Pahar and its adjacent areas.
+Besides the numerous stone carvings of Shiva Lingas and the 'Prajapati' slab, there are many rock carvings of Hindu deities which can be seen at the foothills of Sri Surya Pahar and its adjacent areas.
 Notable among them are the sculptural panels of Shiva and Vishnu.
-The twelve-armed Vishnu with a seven-hooded canopy over its head stands prominent.
+These panels are in the style of the Eastern School of Art, developed during the reigns of Dharmapala and Devapala of the Pala Empire in the early 9th century.
+The twelve-armed Vishwarupa Vishnu with a seven-hooded canopy over its head is the central deity.
 It is worshipped as Dasabhuja Durga.
-Adorned with necklace, kundalas, armlets, garlands, etc., the deity stands erect on a lotus.
+Embellished with necklaces, kundalas, armlets, garlands, etc., the deity stands upright on a lotus.

 There are differences among scholars about the identification of the twelve-armed 'Vishnu' sculpture.
-According to Dr Birinchi Kumar Baruah and Dr Srinivas Murthi, the sculpture is of Ma (mother) Manasha while the Archaeological Survey of India has identified it as a male deity which was tempered with thick plaster into a female one subsequently.
+According to historians Birinchi Kumar Baruah and Srinivas Murthi, the sculpture is of Ma (mother) Manasha, while the Archaeological Survey of India has identified it as a male deity which was tempered with thick plaster into a female one subsequently.
 There is a series of rock carvings on either side of this prominent figure.
 The notable remains are the Ganesha, Hari Hara (or Harihara), Vishnupadas, etc. Most of these carved figures are assigned to circa 9th century AD.
-Similar to the Surya Chakra, there also exists a 'Chandra Chakra', but the natural vagaries have eroded it badly.
+Similar to the Surya Chakra (sun wheel), there also exists a Chandra Chakra (moon wheel), but natural vagaries have eroded it badly.